EmilieNilsson1/mlops_project/reports/README.md

 > *We have used ChatGPT to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.*
 > Answer:

-Student s204204 was in charge of setting the initial cookie cutter project, writting the code for the model and the training, setting up the continous integration and checking for datadrifting, deployment to Google Run.
+Student s204204 was in charge of setting the initial cookie cutter project, writting model and train scripts, setting up the continous integration, checking for datadrifting and deploymen

 Student s204259 was in charge of the unittesting, monitoring and the dataprocessing.